Data shows how Democratic Twitter primary differs from 'real world'

 When you look at “sentiment” among Twitter users in the Socially Mined data, the trend becomes even clearer.
 Former Rep. Beto O’Rourke, Buttigieg, Warren, Booker, Sanders and Harris all had a higher percentage of “positive” tweets than Biden in June.

 But before you let Twitter sort out the Democratic field completely, consider the latest polls of the enormous Democratic field.
-Most show former Vice President Joe Biden with a solid lead over his nearest competitor – and some of the margins are well into the double-digit range.
+Most show Biden with a solid lead over his nearest competitor, and some of the margins are well into the double-digit range.

 Biden leads the field by 15 points in the latest USA Today/Suffolk poll.
 He’s up by 19 in the Politico/Morning Consult poll.
 And in the Real Clear Politics average of polls, Biden leads by 15 points over the field.